BATLLÓ BENCH

 Manufacturer bd Barcelona

-Material Oak wood | lacquered
+material Oak wood | Lacquered

-Shipping in approx. 8 weeks
+Shipping in appx.
+8 weeks

 Including quality check